There are eight works in the On My Marks series and most of them have changed quite a lot from those first marks.

 This fellow feels fairly comfortable.
 It’s “almost” there.
 “Almost”, why is that the case and what do we do about it?

 The in-between/barely comfortable paintings sit, waiting for alterations or until another conclusion is reached regarding their fate.
 Are they done or not?
 Not everything can be “exciting”.
-They might still be good enough to send out into the world.
+They may, however, be happily sent out into the world.

 The “exciting” ones are listed on the website and entered into suitable exhibitions.
 There are only two in this series that feel “exciting” at this stage.
 “Switchback” (above, at the start of this Studio News) and “Refuge” below.